AI’s Power Demand: Calculating ChatGPT’s electricity consumption for handling over 365 billion user queries every year

 To estimate the number of queries ChatGPT handles each week, the team at BestBrokers began by considering its 200 million weekly users.
 We speculated that, on average, each user asks the chatbot 15 questions per week.
 Bear in mind that this is a rough assumption, recognising that while some users may not engage daily, others might ask dozens of questions every day.
 Therefore, the actual number of queries could be much higher.

-With this estimate in hand, we calculated the weekly electricity consumption of ChatGPT by multiplying the total number of weekly queries by the estimated energy usage per prompt, which is 0.0029 kWh, according to the Electric Power Research Institute (EPRI).
+With this figure in hand, we calculated the daily electricity consumption of ChatGPT by multiplying the total number of queries by the estimated energy usage per prompt, which is 0.0029 kWh, according to the Electric Power Research Institute (EPRI).
 From there, we extrapolated the energy consumption on a monthly and yearly basis.
-To determine the associated costs of this electricity usage, we applied the average U.S. commercial electricity rate of $0.131 per kWh as of June 2024.
+To determine the associated costs of this electricity usage, we applied the average U.S. commercial electricity rate of $0.132 per kWh as of October 2024.